-Maclay Flat Nature Trail Professional Review and Guide
+Maclay Flat Nature Trail Professional Guide

 "The Maclay Flat Trail is a wide, level interpretive trail that lies at the base of Blue Mountain between the Bitterroot River and the Big Flat Irrigation Ditch.
 The area was a camping site for the Salish Indians while they gathered roots of the bitterroot flower.
 The trail meanders through open grasslands and a rich riparian forest with aspen, cottonwood, ponderosa pine, dogwood, and willow.